Porto Ceresio

 - Bar Ristorante Terminal: Found near the lakeside promenade, this informal restaurant serves light meals, pizza, and gelato, with plenty of outdoor seating.
 It’s well suited to a quick lunch or relaxed afternoon break while exploring the town.
 Price guide: € (Budget-friendly)

-Porto Ceresio Gallery
+Porto Ceresio Photo Gallery

-Places close to Porto Ceresio
+Places Close to Porto Ceresio

 - Lugano (approx. 10 km north of Porto Ceresio): Just across the border in Switzerland, Lugano is a stunning lakeside city known for its Mediterranean atmosphere and Alpine views.
 Visitors can explore the historic centre, take a leisurely stroll along the lakeside promenade, or enjoy the parks and gardens.
 Lugano also boasts a vibrant cultural scene, with numerous museums, galleries, and theatres.